How much does it cost to build a house in Ireland in 2023?

 - Availability of contractors

 The above items are just some of the factors to be considered.
-It can be a bit like buying a car e.g., are you going for a top of the range model
+It can be a bit like buying a car e.g., are you going for a top of the range new model

-or a secondhand classic?
+or a secondhand fixer upper classic?

 Where do I start?